authsmith/www/content/index.md

 ---

 ::section
-AuthSmith is a developer-first authentication platform with built-in support for web and platform-native applications.
-Scalable fine-grained access control model that is easy to manage using the console.
+AuthSmith is a centralized, open-source authentication platform.
+It uses standard protocols and methods to implement multiple authentication paradigms across all languages and frameworks.

 <br/>

+It is also a developer-first platform for building custom authentication services using built-in APIs and SDKs, making it easier to scale and configure fine-grained access levels to meet all application security requirements.

 <br/>

+Apart from the core services, it also provides authentication plugins for various applications and frameworks.
+These plugins make it easier to integrate OAuth, custom authentication, MFA, Passkey, and many other authentication methods into your projects.
 <br/>
 <br/>

-**\[WIP\]feat: adding...**
 ::